larham/searchpass/README.md

 # searchpass
 ## Determine if a password is found within the "haveibeenpwned" database, safely.

 Do you need to change your password?
-Certainly you do if criminals already have this password among the lists used to "brute force" a login.
-These lists of passwords are captured from hacked servers, and shared widely.
+Certainly you do if this password is found among widely-distributed lists used to "brute force" logins.
+These lists of passwords are created by accummulating passwords found on hacked servers.

 How can you check whether a password is among these known passwords, without compromising the password?